 The focus of tech-transfer is gradually moving from industries to social impact projects across the world.
 The Indian government gives special emphasis on technology and digitization, which forms the backbone of growth and development.
-India’s focus on science and technology driven social impact in healthcare, education and agriculture, has given a boost to application based research work and it’s thriving startup ecosystem.
+India’s focus on science and technology driven social impact in healthcare, education and agriculture, has given a boost to application based research work and its thriving startup ecosystem.

 In Switzerland, universities play a leading role in motivating students to develop technologies with social impact applications by providing an interactive curriculum and exposure.
-Additionally, Swiss government bodies and universities are setting up infrastructure and environment to enable and direct their students in this very direction.
+Additionally, Swiss government bodies and universities are setting up infrastructure and environment to enable and guide their students in this very direction.